RackEmApp/releasenotes/README.md

  - Exclude forfeits from player profile page
  - Fixes to Top Gun not identifieying first two frames properly
  - Fixed issue where new competitions would default to a match format
+ - Added "Pay by Cash" as an option for online entry form

 ***Platform** - 1st January 2025*
  - Added the ability to resequence sponsors on the website